statuser/AdvancedAnalytics/WindowsSetup.md

 ## Set up a development database

-For the final program we will use a full database program liek Postgres or MySQL.
+For the final program we will use a full database program like Postgres or MySQL.
 Those are a little heavy for development work so for now we will use a lightweight database called SQLite.
 This uses regular files to store the databases and can easily be accessed.
 SQLite as a fully featured database for single user access, but it is not appropriate when multiple people may be accessing the database at the same time.

 To install SQLite we simply need to type the following on the command line.